ErikKarlen/primer-coin-game-python/README.md

 # cd primer-coin-game-python
 # python simulate.py
 ```
+It will simulate the game many times using the generate_action function to determine what to do in different cases and finally print the max score it managed to get.
 Feel free to try and implement your own generate_action function to see if you can make it more efficient and get a higher score.

 ## Authors